 In this chart, SPY represents the S&P 500, so it has a beta of 1.
-The Asset Rotation Model has a beta of 0.41, which means it’s only 41% as volatile as a portfolio of stocks.
-Using this particular method for assessing risk, we can also see that the ARM’s volatility with respect to the S&P 500 is about equal to that of a blended portfolio (0.37).
+The Asset Rotation Model has a beta of 0.42, which means it’s only 42% as volatile as a portfolio of stocks.
+Using this particular method for assessing risk, we can also see that the ARM’s volatility with respect to the S&P 500 is less than that of a blended portfolio (0.47).

 At this point you may have noticed that bonds have much less risk than any of the other portfolios here.
 This is to be expected because generally speaking, bonds tend to provide lower returns over time.
 Bonds also share a slight inverse correlation with stocks, which is why you see a negative beta in the chart above.

 Now that we’ve covered the metrics that identify both risk (standard deviation, maximum drawdown and beta) as well as returns (compound annual return), we can combine these measures to get a better understanding of risk-adjusted returns.
 This is considered the holy grail of investing because it represents how efficiently capital is deployed … Anyone can increase returns by taking on more risk, but great investment strategies deliver high returns while taking less risk.